walmartlabs/backbone-historytracker/README.md

 * `routeLimit`: When used in conjunction with a string `trigger` parameter defines the maximum number of steps to try to find the trigger parameter before forcing the new trigger route.
     Defaults to 1 and is independent of the `stepLimit` parameter.
+* `beforeBack(fragment, stepCount)`: callback that is called before making a step back in the history.
+It is not intended for production usage (there's no production use case for it) but it can be useful in unit tests.

 ## History Location Tracking